Artistic DNA

 King Crimson in Moscow

 I began playing music at the age of six and followed the muse through my formative years up to studying at the University of Oregon.
 There I completed a Bachelor's degree in Music Composition, along with winning composition scholarships three years in a row.
 I moved to NYC and began my 20 year collaboration with guitarist Robert Fripp.
 This led to a variety of performances including a 10-year period in the band King Crimson – a group considered to be one the most aggressively adventurous collective of musicians in modern culture.
 Since 2004, I moved on from Crimson to a variety of ongoing projects.
-These include many bands, multi-media performances, collaborative East-West festivals in Russia and Eastern Europe, more solo work (15 CDs to date), running my own record label (7d Media) and establishing a creative coaching practice based out of Seattle, Washington.
+These include many bands, multi-media performances, collaborative East-West festivals in Russia and Eastern Europe, more solo work (15 CDs to date), running my own record label (7d Media) and establishing a creative coaching practice based out of Santa Fe, NM.

 Martial Arts